History of Sidon: PLO insurgency

+While Sidon's traditional political order had long been managed by influential local families, this structure began to erode as the city became a focal point for regional tensions.
+A critical turning point occurred on April 23, 1969, during the "Battle of the Souq", when pro-Palestinian demonstrations escalated into an armed takeover of the city center by Fatah militants and local Nasserist elements.
+The confrontation resulted in several deaths among the Internal Security Forces (ISF) and civilian bystanders, an event cited by historians as a primary catalyst for the 1969 Cairo Agreement.
+This treaty officially sanctioned the Palestinian armed presence in Lebanon and effectively superseded the influence of the city's traditional administrative families.

 These forces enabled the PLO / Fatah (Fatah constituted 80% of the membership of the PLO and Fatah guerrillas controlled most of its institutions now) to transform the Western Part of Beirut into its stronghold.
 The PLO had taken over the heart of Sidon and Tyre in the early 1970s, it controlled great swathes of south Lebanon, in which the indigenous Shiite population had to suffer the humiliation of passing through PLO checkpoints and now they had worked their way by force into Beirut.
 The PLO did this with the assistance of so-called volunteers from Libya and Algeria shipped in through the ports it controlled, as well as a number of Sunni Lebanese groups who had been trained and armed by PLO/ Fatah and encouraged to declare themselves as separate militias.
 However, as Rex Brynen makes clear in his publication on the PLO, these militias were nothing more than "shop-fronts" or in Arabic "Dakakin" for Fatah, armed gangs with no ideological foundation and no organic reason for their existence save the fact their individual members were put on PLO/ Fatah payroll.

 While Maarouf Saad was one of the staunchest Lebanese supporters of the Palestinian cause, he was also a critic of the PLO guerrillas' increasingly defiant attempts to gain control over Sidon, where Maarouf Saad was traditionally dominant.
 In 1969 he was sharply criticized by the as-Saiqa, a Syrian-backed faction of the PLO, for not agreeing to support their fighters during a shootout with the Lebanese Army.